Dr. Lia Franklin

 Executive Assistant to the Vice President of Student Life, Colorado School of Mines

-Lia Franklin values the magic of connecting women across higher education.
+Dr. Lia Franklin values the magic of connecting women across higher education.
 AMI changed my life as a participant, and since then it has fueled my passion to continue to support women in higher education.
-Love the Colorado and Wyoming connectiions, the abiity to be real and have the tough conversations, and sitting in a room with women that get it – priceless.
+I love the Colorado and Wyoming connections, the ability to be real and have the tough conversations, and sitting in a room with women who get it – priceless.

 Dr. Mary Ontiveros

 Vice President for Diversity & Inclusion, Colorado State University-Fort Collins

 As Vice President for Diversity, Mary Ontiveros leads Colorado State University’s diversity efforts and reports directly to the President.
 Ontiveros has been an employee of CSU since 1974, working in leadership positions in Admissions, as a faculty affiliate, and special assistant to the president of CSU-Pueblo.